 Renewals: Frequently Asked Questions

-(The renewals expansion only applies to physical materials that are already available for checkout; ebooks, e-audiobooks and other electronic materials are not eligible for the 10-renewals limit.
-The new renewal policy also does not apply to educator cards.)
+Library customers can renew library materials up to 10 times, as long as no holds are on the items up for renewal.
+This only applies to physical materials that are already available for checkout; ebooks, e-audiobooks and other electronic materials are not eligible for the 10 renewals limit.
+This renewal policy also does not apply to educator cards.)

 1. Where's the renewal button?